soul4rent/AWBW-Map-Checklist/README.md

 - If your map has pipe seams, does breaking them provide a reasonable amount of value (Not too much "instant win")?
 - Is there an even number of contested properties across all fronts?
 - If the map is an island hopping map, is there at least features that encourage dynamic play? (some pre-deployed landers so it isn't only infantry and air, larger islands that are multiple tank turns in size from the landing points, etc)
+- Is the Map not an absurd size?
+(EX: 50 x 50)